-A positive engagement in discussions with all business sectors, and in particular with those most affected, can be instrumental in this supporting this process.

-As an example, the setting of realistic targets should be built up by consensus and through the interaction with those that are required to take the actions to meet such targets also in consideration of technology developments.
+A positive engagement in discussions with all business sectors, and in particular with those most affected, can be instrumental in supporting this process.
+As an example, the setting of realistic targets should be built up by consensus and through the interaction with those that are required to take the actions to meet such targets.
+The development of a global carbon price would perhaps be the most effective way forward.